Jyngi/projects/README.md

-# projects
+# Projects
-random projects in here
+Don't know what will go in here yet.